IIIristraM/sagun/README.md

 #### 4. Dependency injection

 It is possible to declare service dependencies via constructor arguments.
-Each dependency should be an instance of some class, that extends `Dependency` class.
+Each dependency should be ether an instance of some class, that extends `Dependency` class, or associated with a string uniq constant (dependency key).
 `Service` class has been already inherited from `Dependency`.
 Service with custom dependencies should mark them with `@inject` decorator.